 to have answered all questions accurately, truthfully and to the best of your knowledge; to faithfully apply the CAO, also during periods when no AVV is in place.
 The employer is aware that, in the event of non-compliance with the CAO, the housing certification will be revoked.

 Signature: Date: Name:

-APPENDIX 16 Handbook of Job Classifications, as referred to in Article 33

-The Handbook of Job Classifications forms an integral part of this collective labour agreement.
-A digital version (only available in Dutch) can be obtained here.
-For the text, please refer to the order declaring the collective agreement binding [algemeen verbindend verklaring] in the Dutch Government Gazette [Staatscourant], no. 55886, of 17 November 2019.
+APPENDIX 16 Handbook of Job Classifications, as referred to in Article 33 version (only available the collective agreement Classifications forms an integral part of this collective labour agreement.
+A digital in Dutch) can be obtained